I Tried Planking for 5 Minutes Every Day for a Month

 One proven way to start a new habit (and stay committed to it) is by setting a monthly goal, so I gave myself the target of planking five minutes a day for an entire month.
 The five minutes didn't have to be consecutive, but the amount of work needed to add up to that.
 I ended up learning much more-about my routines, my feelings about exercise, and why sprinting toward a finish line might not always work.

 Before starting, I asked Steph Creaturo, yoga teacher, run coach, and planking fiend, what I should keep in mind during every plank.
 Engaging your transverse abdominis — the deep core muscle that's responsible for flattening your abs and stabilizing your core from front to back — while you plank is key, she says.
 "It takes stress off the low back and brings all the other key plank muscles-hamstrings, butt, quads-to the party in spades."

 With that, I set some ground rules: Five minutes total, can be divided however I like, and plank variations are welcome.
 Then I got started.

 Day 1: It's the first minute of my first plank and there's nothing but me, my living room floor, dead silence, and the timer on my iPhone.
 One timer dings.
 I move from a forearm plank to a side plank.
 Great!
 Ding.
 Another side plank.
 Three tiny beads of sweat form on my forehead.
+I try to focus on the thought "What does planking do for you?"
 I take a little break then eke my way through the other planks and have one thought: "Twenty-nine more days?"

 Day 2: Instead of conquering my five minutes' worth of planks all in a row, I decide to separate them between sprints of work.
 Ideally, this would force me to get up from my desk and use the rest of my body for 60 seconds at a time.
 Not so ideal: I do two plank holds, forget about the rest until after dinner, and am forced to do the remaining minutes on a full stomach.
 I do not recommend this.